 Diamond ornaments combine several settings in a sophisticated way.
-It is necessary to count all the gemstones and crystals in a piece of jewellery with several gemstones and crystals because an ornament's diamond content is graded and weighted using TW diamond ratings.
+It is necessary to count all the gemstones and crystals in a piece of jewellery with several gemstones and crystals because an ornament's diamond content is graded and weighted using Diamond Total Weight ratings.
 Let’s learn more about them!

 CTTW In Diamond Ring: What Does It Mean?

 Rather than a single metric to measure a piece of jewellery's total weight CTTW is used to measure its total weight - CTTW stands for "carat total weight" or "total carat weight."
-For example, in a tennis bracelet or pavé diamond earring, CTTW is used to measure the total weight of the diamonds within that piece of jewellery.
+For example, in a tennis bracelet or pavé diamond earring, CTTW is used to measure the diamond total wight within that piece of jewellery.